-You may need to purchase various items of equipment, including safety boots for site visits and technical drawing equipment.
-There may also be a request for contributions to trips and visits as part of our ‘Employment and Skills Academy’ activities.
+You will need to purchase various items of equipment, including safety boots for site visits and technical drawing equipment.
+The purchase of appropriate books and e-books is encouraged and guidance on which books to purchase will be given by subject specialists.
+There may also be a request for contributions to trips and visits as part of our Employment and Skills Academy activities.

-Successful completion of this course and the necessary GCSEs will allow you to progress to the new Level 3 Technical Level (T-Level) in Professional Construction.
-These are new from September 2020 and are equivalent to three A-Levels.
+Successful completion of this course and the necessary GCSEs will allow you to progress to the new Level 3 Technical Level (T Level) in Professional Construction.
+These are new from September 2020 and are equivalent to three A-levels.
 More information about these new pathways can be found here:

 Alternatively, with employment, progression to a Level 3 Advanced Apprenticeship in Construction and the Built Environment would also be possible.